 Michael Zatsiorsky is our Head Tennis Professional.
 Michael hails from the former USSR and has been at the club for over 15 years.
 He has been our Head Tennis Pro since 2002.
 Michael played competetive tennis in the USSR and ranked as high as 5th amongst juniors and 61st amongst adults.
 Michael received a Bachelor’s degree in Exercise Sports Science specializing in tennis from Moscow Univeristy as well as a Master’s of Science Degree from Pennsylvania State University.

 Stephen joined us in the tennis department as part owner and tennis coordinator in May of 2005.
 Stephen graduated from Babson in 1989 with a degree in marketing.
-Stephen competes in USTA level tournaments and has recently finished the year ranked as high as number 4 in New England in Men’s 35 and over singles and has also finished the year ranked 20th in the nation in the same USTA category.
+Stephen competes in USTA level tournaments and has recently finished the year ranked as high as #4 in New England in Men’s 35 and over singles and has also finished the year ranked #20 in the nation in the same category.
+In addition, Stephen was a member of the New England Talbert Cup Team.
+Since 2012, he has been the boys tennis coach at Westboro High.
 As well as having an extensive tennis resume, Stephen was an avid lacrosse player who played nationally and coached at the collegiate and high school level.
-If you are looking to get involved in tennis programs, Stephen is the person to talk to!
+If you are looking to get involved in tennis programs, Stephen is the person to talk to.

 Chris has worked at the Club since 2000.
 Prior to that, she was a tennis pro at another area club for 13 years.
 Chris is USPTA and USPTR certified and frequently attends USPTR seminars to keep current and get fresh ideas.
 Chris is a former elementary school teacher with a Masters in Reading Specialization.
 Chris is a member of the United Racquet Stringers Association and is a NTRP Verifier Level 1.
 She also has attended USPTR Specialty Courses in Teaching Munchkins, Drills and Skill Building, Advanced Teacher Training and Coaching, Doubles Course with Pete Collins and Teaching Juniors.